Best Steps To Grow Dandelions In Containers

 Though some of its nutrients support the upkeep of sturdy, healthy bones, very little research has been done on the effect of dandelion on bone health.

-The nutrients calcium and vitamin K, which are important for bone health, are abundant in dandelion greens.
+The nutrients calcium and vitamin K, important for bone health, are abundant in dandelion greens.

 According to some research, the antioxidants in dandelion and other greens may also play a significant role in bone health and prevent bone loss by reducing oxidative stress.